 Internally, a three-way switch has a mechanical configuration shaped like a "V." The point of the V is the terminal where the hot wire coming from your service panel (the line wire), or leading onward to the light fixture (the load wire), is connected.
 The two traveler wires running between the two switches are connected to traveler screw terminals linked to the open arms on the V.

-This essentially means there are two possible pathways by which electricity can flow to the light fixture, and a pathway is complete whenever the two wall switch levers are in the same position—both up, or both down.
+This essentially means there are two possible pathways by which electricity can flow to the light fixture.
+When the runner terminals line up internally the light is on, but when they don't, the light is off.
 Whenever the levers are in different positions, no pathway exists and the light fixture remains dark.
 This configuration allows either of the wall switches to turn the light fixture ON or OFF at any time.

 In technical terms, a three-way switch is known as a single pole, double-throw (SPDT) switch.
 Single-pole, again, means that only one "hot" wire is connected to it.
 But this switch also has two other wires connected to it, and the term double-throw means that flipping the lever toggles the electrical pathway back and forth between the other two outgoing traveler wires that run between the two switches.

 A four-way switch is used when you want to control a light fixture from three or more locations.
 Many homes have no need for such a configuration, but a large home with a great room or a spacious open floor plan may find it useful to control a ceiling light from three or more locations.
 For example, a large ceiling chandelier can be controlled by one switch at the front entry, another at the passage door leading to the attached garage, and a third switch positioned at the end of the hallway leading to the bedrooms.
 Or, in a long hallway, it can be useful to control the hallway light from switches positioned near each bedroom door.